MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/mtp-pilot-plan.md

   </tr>
 </table>

+You're currently in the planning phase.

 To ensure that your pilot project is a success, it is essential to plan thoroughly with and get approvals from your stakeholders in the beginning.
-Elements of planning include identifying scope, use cases, requirements, and success criteria..
+Elements of planning include identifying scope, use cases, requirements, and success criteria.

 This guide walks you through how to plan your pilot project.